Hi. I’m Patrick Mullins.

 I’m a Canberra-based writer.

-My first book, Tiberius with a Telephone, a biography of former Australian prime minister William McMahon (1971–72), was published by Scribe in October 2018.
+I’m the author of Tiberius with a Telephone (2018), a biography of former Australian prime minister William McMahon (1971–72).
 It won the Douglas Stewart Prize for Non-Fiction, at the 2020 NSW Premier’s Literary Awards, and the National Biography Award for 2020.

 Feel free to get in touch with me via Twitter or via email — patrickjosephmullins (at) gmail.com